 There’s also the problem of identity theft.
-By getting enough personal information someone else can pretend to be you, and apply for credit cards, loans, or even commit crimes in your name.
+By getting enough personal information someone else can pretend to be you, and apply for credit cards, mobile phone contracts, loans, or even commit crimes in your name.
 Untangling this kind of deceit can take years, and will ruin your credit rating in the meantime (and possibly your reputation).
 It’s essential that you don’t fall for phishing scams!

 How Do I Recognise a Phishing Scam?

 Most phishing nowadays happens through email, and there are several ways that you can recognise attempts.
 According to phishing.org, an organisation designed to help IT professionals protect companies against phishing attempts, a message (either email or SMS) from a phisher generally has the following characteristics:

 - A sense of urgency, the message persuades you to “act now”